Keldon Johnson

 Keldon Wilder Johnson (born October 11, 1999) is an American professional basketball player for the San Antonio Spurs of the National Basketball Association (NBA).
 He played college basketball for the Kentucky Wildcats.

 Johnson attended Oak Hill Academy in Mouth of Wilson, Virginia.
-He was selected in the first round of the 2019 NBA draft by the San Antonio Spurs with the 29th overall pick.
+He was selected in the first round of the 2019 NBA draft by the Spurs with the 29th overall pick.
 In 2021, he won an Olympic gold medal in basketball as a member of the United States national team.
+Johnson was named the NBA Sixth Man of the Year with the Spurs in 2026 and reached the NBA Finals that same season.

+Early life

+Johnson was born in Chesterfield, Virginia, a suburb of Richmond, and grew up in the rural Virginia community of South Hill.
+The son of a truck driver and a nurse, he grew up with three siblings.
+Often called a "country boy," he enjoyed fishing and hunting growing up.

 High school career

+Johnson played his freshman and sophomore high school seasons at Park View High School in South Hill.
+His freshman basketball season, he broke the Virginia High School League ninth-grade scoring record by averaging just over 27 points per game, and he earned all-state first team honors as a sophomore, positioning himself as a top 15 national that year.
+He then joined the elite basketball programs at Huntington Prep School in West Virginia and Oak Hill Academy in Virginia, in his junior and senior years, respectively.

+During his time at Oak Hill, he was named the Virginia Gatorade High School Player of the Year and was selected to both the McDonald's All American Game and the Jordan Brand Classic Game.

 Johnson was rated as a five-star recruit and ranked as the 13th best player in the 2018 class by 247Sports.com.
 He committed to University of Kentucky to play college basketball, being joined by fellow recruits Immanuel Quickley, E. J. Montgomery, Ashton Hagans, and Tyler Herro.